 Problem: You will typically find that heat systems are located above the floor or by the ceiling in most automotive spaces to avoid interfering with daily operations.
 Since heat tends to stay up high, temperatures on ceilings can be up to 35º higher than on the floor.

-Solution: If you are looking for ways to help distribute heat, MacroAir big fans help distribute heat throughout the space during the extremely cold winters.
+Solution: If you are looking for ways to help distribute heat, MacroAir big fans help heat distribution throughout the space during the extremely cold winters.
 Yes, you read that correctly, MacroAir big ceiling fans heat dealerships and service centers just as well as they cool it off.

 HVLS Fans Heat Things Up